 The pace of oil demand growth to fuel economic development in China will be incredibly important in determining the existing and future trends in the global oil market.
 To understand possible future trends, this paper will undertake sectoral analysis of the variables that will influence various oil product markets in China, with an eye to assessing possible drivers of continued growth or new regulations, fuel competition such as coal to liquids, or other factors that might curb demand in a particular industry or petroleum product.
 The paper will include analysis of expected changes in Chinese base refining capacity and how demand and refining balances will impact Chinese crude oil import patterns.
 Included in the analysis will be the planned investment and participation of American multinational oil firms in the Chinese oil sector, including discussion of U.S. business opportunities in China, U.S. company strategies in China, and U.S. oil company collaborations with Chinese national oil companies.

-Project Three: U.S.-China Relations and Energy Cooperation
+Project Three: U.S. China Diplomatic Relations and Energy Cooperation

 The Obama Administration has placed more emphasis on energy cooperation with China in its international energy and climate policy than previous U.S. administrations.
 U.S. diplomacy has included a joint U.S.-Gulf Cooperation Council (GCC) efforts to convince China to limit its crude oil purchases from Iran as well as efforts to forge common approaches on global climate negotiations and cooperation in energy research and development (R & D).

 This paper will assess evolving U.S.-China relations and the possibility of strengthened cooperation on energy matters.
 In particular, the paper will cover the impact of improving U.S.-China cooperation on the U.S. oil industry and U.S. alternative energy efforts as well as the geopolitical implications of closer U.S.-China energy cooperation.